 Eczema is believed to result from a hyperactive response of our immune system to an irritant.

-- For some children and young people this will be a minor condition but for some it can seriously impact on their quality of life.
+- Eczema often presents as a minor condition but for some it can seriously impact on their quality of life.

-- The key treatments are topical hydration of the skin using emolients (medical moisturisers) and the avoidance of allergens that may trigger eczema.
+- The key treatments are topical hydration of the skin using emollients (medical moisturisers) and the avoidance of allergens that may trigger eczema.

-- Regular use of emolients to keep the skin hydrated is very important.
+- Regular use of emollients to keep the skin hydrated is very important.

 - Rapid treatment of infection should the skin become infected.